 overview

-Lake Biwa Museum opened in 1996 with the mission of building a better relationship of coexistence between the lake and humans together with local people.
-Since 2015, it has undergone renovation work over three phases of six years.
+The Lake Biwa Museum opened in 1996 with the mission of building a better relationship of coexistence between the lake and people together with the local community, and underwent renovation work over three phases of six years starting in 2015.

-This third period displays see the renewal of displays Rooms A and B. displays Room A is entitled "4 Million Years of the Lake and Us - The Ever-Changing Lake Biwa" and will introduce the changes in Lake Biwa, its nature, and creatures 4 million years ago, along with their relationship to the current environment.
-Each corner will convey the story of Lake Biwa and its creatures, which have continued to change dramatically, and the charm of the Lake Biwa field, through the numerous fossils and geological specimens that have been collected since the museum opened, as well as reconstructed dioramas that allow visitors to experience the environment of the past.
+This third phase of the renovations involves the renewal of displays Rooms A and B. displays displays A, titled "4 Million Years of Lake Biwa and Us: Lake Biwa in Constant Change," introduces the changes in Lake Biwa, its nature, and its living creatures 4 million years ago, along with their relationship to the current environment.
+In each section, through numerous fossils and geological specimens collected since the museum's opening, and reconstructed dioramas that allow visitors to experience past environments, the museum conveys the story of Lake Biwa and its living creatures, which have been constantly changing, as well as the charm of the Lake Biwa field.

-displays Room B is titled "20,000 Years of the Lake and Us - A History of Nature and Life," and introduces how humans have interacted with nature in forests, waterside areas, lakes, and villages.
-Using the dragon, a symbol of nature from the human perspective, as a navigator, the exhibition follows environmental history with Lake Biwa at its center, and conveys how it is connected to our current lives (displays Room C).
+displays Room B, titled "20,000 Years of the Lake and Us: A History of Nature and Life," explores how humans have interacted with nature, using "forests," "watersides," "lakes," and "villages" as its backdrop.
+Using the "dragon," a symbol of nature from a human perspective, as a guide, the exhibition traces the environmental history centered around Lake Biwa, explaining how it connects to our lives today (displays Room C).

 Issues/requests